Pindari Dam Downstream from the Severn River Nature ReserveView Map

 Camping is available for free at a small camping ground just south of the dam wall.
-There are unpowered sites for caravans and camping and a modern amenities block with toilets and solar hot water showers.2.
-Water sports
+There are unpowered sites for caravans and camping and a modern amenities block with toilets and solar hot water showers.

 Water sports include skiing, jet skis, sailing, canoeing and swimming.
-A concrete boat ramp is available at the main camping ground near the dam wall on the southern foreshore dependent on water levels.3.
-Fishing
+A concrete boat ramp is available at the main camping ground near the dam wall on the southern foreshore dependent on water levels.

 Murray cod, golden perch (yellow belly) and silver perch are the top catches.
 Redfin, catfish and carp are also caught.

 Facts & History

 Pindari Dam is situated on the Severn River about 22 kilometres upstream of Ashford and 80 kilometres north-east of Inverell near the NSW-Queensland border.
 The dam is about 650 kilometres north-west of Sydney.

 The dam has a capacity of 312,000 megalitres, three-quarters the volume of Sydney Harbour.

 Pindari is an Aboriginal word meaning ‘high rock’ and is the name of an early pastoral run near the dam.

 Pindari Dam was the first major dam in northern NSW.
 Built in the late 1960s, it was enlarged in the 1990s to improve secure water supplies in the Border Rivers system.